 What Is Rocket Dollar?

 Rocket Dollar sets itself apart from other investment platforms by allowing you to manage your own retirement investments, as opposed to traditional solutions such as IRAs and 401(k)s.

 Unlike other investment platforms, you’re the one making all the decisions with your account, not stockbrokers nor financial advisors.

 Rocket Dollar’s services are designed for traders who want more control over their tax-advantaged retirement investments.

-Users manage their own IRAs or solo 401(k)’s, so they have a lot more flexibility over what ends up in their portfolio.
+Users manage their own IRAs or solo 401(k)’s, so they have much more flexibility over what ends up in their portfolio.

-Self-directed retirement accounts allow an investor to use their retirement funds on alternative investments like real estate or precious metals, as well as cryptocurrencies and digital tokens.
+Self-directed retirement accounts allow investors to use their retirement funds on alternative investments like real estate or precious metals, as well as cryptocurrencies and digital tokens.

 Is Rocket Dollar Legit?